temporalio/cli/temporalcli/commandsmd/commands.md

 temporal workflow terminate --query YourQuery
 ```

-Use the options listed below to change the behavior of this command
+Use the options listed below to change the behavior of this command.

 #### Options

-* `--workflow-id`, `-w` (string) - Workflow ID.
-Either this or query must be set
+* `--workflow-id`, `-w` (string) -
+  Workflow ID.
+Either this or query must be set.
-* `--run-id`, `-r` (string) - Run ID.
-Cannot be set when query is set
+* `--run-id`, `-r` (string) -
+  Run ID.
+Cannot be set when query is set.
-* `--query`, `-q` (string) - Start a batch to terminate Workflow Executions with the `QUERY` List Filter.
+* `--query`, `-q` (string) -
+  Start a batch to terminate Workflow Executions with the `QUERY` List Filter.
 Either this or
-  Workflow ID must be set
+  Workflow ID must be set.
-* `--reason` (string) - Reason for termination.
-Defaults to message with the current user's name
+* `--reason` (string) -
+  Reason for termination.
+Defaults to message with the current user's name.
-* `--yes`, `-y` (bool) - Confirm prompt to perform batch.
-Only allowed if query is present
+* `--yes`, `-y` (bool) -
+  Confirm prompt to perform batch.
+Only allowed if query is present.

 ### temporal workflow trace: Interactively show the progress of a Workflow Execution

-The `temporal workflow trace` command displays the progress of a [Workflow Execution](/concepts/what-is-a-workflow-execution) and its child workflows with a real-time trace
+The `temporal workflow trace` command displays the progress of a [Workflow Execution](/concepts/what-is-a-workflow-execution) and its child workflows with a real-time trace.
-This view provides a great way to understand the flow of a workflow
+This view provides a great way to understand the flow of a workflow.

-Use the options listed below to change the behavior of this command
+Use the options listed below to change the behavior of this command.

 #### Options

-* `--fold` (string[]) - Fold Child Workflows with the specified `STATUS`.
+* `--fold` (string[]) -
+  Fold Child Workflows with the specified `STATUS`.
 To specify multiple statuses, pass --fold multiple times.
 This will reduce the amount of information fetched and displayed.
 Case-insensitive.
 Ignored if --no-fold supplied.
-Available values: running, completed, failed, canceled, terminated, timedout, continueasnew
+Available values: running, completed, failed, canceled, terminated, timedout, continueasnew.
-* `--no-fold` (bool) - Disable folding.
-All Child Workflows within the set depth will be fetched and displayed
+* `--no-fold` (bool) -
+  Disable folding.
+All Child Workflows within the set depth will be fetched and displayed.
-* `--depth` (int) - Fetch up to N Child Workflows deep.
+* `--depth` (int) -
+  Fetch up to N Child Workflows deep.
 Use -1 to fetch child workflows at any depth.
-Default: -1
+Default: -1.
-* `--concurrency` (int) - Fetch up to N Workflow Histories at a time.
-Default: 10
+* `--concurrency` (int) -
+  Fetch up to N Workflow Histories at a time.
+Default: 10.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).